View and manage devices

 For a new reservation, click to open the Create Reservation window.
 Once you reserve a device, it will be locked for you at that time.

 - You can specify a start and end time for your reservation, an open-ended reservation with no end time, or a reservation until the end of the test.

 - By default, reservations are active for 15 minutes and extendable for 5 minute intervals.
 Your administrator can modify these values or edit specific reservations.

 - After you reserve a device, the Reservations page indicates that you reserved it, and shows the start and end times.

 A triangular emblem at the bottom right of the device indicates its status.
 For details, see Device display - Reservations.

 Check the filter panel to see what options are selected.
-Mobile Center displays only the items that fit the filter conditions.
+UFT Mobile displays only the items that fit the filter conditions.
 To display all items, select all the filter options and clear the search field of any text that you have entered.